ucxinstructor/dsa_package/README.md

 Misc. code improvements, documentation updates and API consistency

 # TODO
+* Overload comparison operator for all data structures
 * Make an abstract Graph class?
 * Allow NetworkX access to draw class
 * Allow undirected option in edges() method of the graph class